Soft. Egg-based. Maida-free. Wheat-free. Just jowar and love.

 If you’re searching for a soft and spongy millet cake recipe that’s gluten free, made with jowar flour, and has no maida or wheat flour, this one’s for you.

 All content, including text, images, and recipes in this post are original creations of Sandyathome.
-This Jowar Millet Sponge Cake recipe is part of my personal Millet Revival journey, developed through hands-on testing and rooted in traditional Indian grains.
+This Millet Cake Jowar Millet Sponge Cake recipe is part of my personal Millet Revival journey, developed through hands-on testing and rooted in traditional Indian grains.
 Strictly no copying, reposting, or reproducing of this content is not permitted.

 This jowar millet sponge cake is incredibly light, uses eggs for natural lift, and is sweetened gently to let the earthy beauty of sorghum flour shine through.